 Whether you live in Georgia, Alabama, or Illinois, a beautiful green lawn is worthy of admiration.
-Yet, it takes a lot of hard work and skill to maintain one.
-To raise gorgeous grass, you’ve got to have a comprehensive knowledge of the species and know exactly what it needs to thrive.
+It takes a lot of hard work and skill to maintain one.
+To raise gorgeous grass, you’ve got to have a comprehensive knowledge of the species and know precisely what it needs to thrive.
 Alternatively, you can find yourself an expert lawn care service and let the professionals take care of everything.

 This guide to caring for a zoysia lawn will give you some great tips on watering, fertilizing, mowing, and more.